sadkellz/ModernBot/README.md

 - **Charge Move** -- hold down-back, wait for the game's charge state, then jump + attack.
 Reads `charge_frame` directly from the engine.
 - **Wakeup Super** -- on getup, mash SA1/SA2/SA3 (configurable per-level toggles and % chance).
 Human-like input timing.
 - **Auto Rematch** -- automatically rematch, return to lobby if declined, skip intros/win poses.
-- **Side Detection** -- auto-detects P1/P2 side in online and training mode.
+- **Side Detection** -- auto-detects P1/P2 side in an online match, but can also be manually set.
 - **Win/Loss Tracking** -- per-round and per-match stats shown in an always-visible overlay.

 ## Config